todayisntmonday/todayisntmonday/README.md

 - 👋 Hi, I’m @todayisntmonday
-- 💞️ I’m looking to work on a sports betting web application (not only) using ML models - Python, React.
+- 💞️ I’m currently working on a sports betting web application (not only) using ML models - Python, React.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/tom%C3%A1%C5%A1-pop-53a320186/)

 <!---